GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 of [functional system requirements](https://en.wikipedia.org/wiki/Functional_requirement), which is a [science on its own](https://en.wikipedia.org/wiki/Requirements_engineering).
-Because we focus on software design, we assume that requirements are already subdivided into the relevant verbs and nouns, corresponding to the behavior and data of the system being modelled, so we can start modeling itself.
+Because we focus on software design, we assume that requirements are already subdivided into the relevant verbs and nouns, corresponding to the behavior and data of the system being modeled, so we can start modeling itself.

 Modeling is usually performed in [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) by decomposing the system into subsystems, components, or modules and defining detailed component interfaces.
 To achieve